ibrow19/GGXrdReplayTakeover/README.md

 - Left/Right - Go back or forward in the replay.
 Can be held.
 - Up/down - Fast forward/rewind 3 frames at a time.
 Can be held.
 - S/H - Step back or forward one frame at a time.
 Cannot be held so allows for more precise navigation than directions.
 - Play - Initiate replay takeover on the current frame.
-If already in takeover then it will restart the takeover from the original frame.
+If already in takeover then it will restart the takeover.
 - Record - Cancel the current takeover and go back to standby mode on the frame takeover began.

 ### Rewinding Limits